thruthesky/easy_packages/README.md

   - if the post is not deleted, then save fales to `deleted` field.
 With this, you can easily filter posts that are not deleted.
 Without the default value, you cannot filter.

+- Add `Count` at the end of the field name that records no of counts.
+Like `commentCount`, `likeCount`, etc.

 ## Throwing An Exception